alteryx/featuretools/docs/source/automated_feature_engineering/handling_time.rst

 We'll start with the :func:`Mock Customer <demo.load_mock_customer>` entityset.

 .. ipython:: python
+    :suppress:

+    pd.options.display.max_columns = 200

+.. ipython:: python

     import featuretools as ft
     es_mc = ft.demo.load_mock_customer(return_entityset=True, random_seed=0)
     es_mc['transactions'].df.head()

 The ``transactions`` entity has one row for every transaction and a ``transaction_time`` for every row.
 The user has an option to set a **time index** for any entity they create, representing the first time information from the row can be used.
 In this example, most people would make the reasonable choice to set the ``transaction_time`` as the time index for the ``transactions`` entity.
-The choice is not always straightforward.
+Not every time is a time index, so the choice is not always straightforward.
 Consider the ``customers`` entity:

 .. ipython:: python

     es_mc['customers'].df

 Here we have two time columns ``join_date`` and ``date_of_birth``.
 While either column might be useful for making features, the ``join_date`` should be used as the time index.
 It represents when the data owner learns about the existence of a given customer.
-Generically: *the time index is defined as the first time anything from a row can be known to the dataset owner*.
+Generically: *the time index is the first time anything from a row can be known to the dataset owner*.
 Rows are treated as non-existent prior to the time index.

 .. important::

-    The **time index** is defined as first time anything from a row can be known to the dataset owner.
+    The **time index** is defined as the first time information from a row can be used.
+It represents the first time anything from a row can be known to the dataset owner.

 In databases, information tends to be written after an event has passed.
-This can be problematic on the machine learning side: it's often necessary to ignore entire columns to avoid leaking labels.
-If you're interested in learning more, the :ref:`advanced time index <flight-ti>` section below explores how time can used with a dataset from the US Department of Transportation on domestic flights.
+This can be problematic on the machine learning side -- it's often necessary to ignore entire columns to avoid leaking labels.
+If you're interested in how to safely use those columns, the :ref:`advanced time index <flight-ti>` section below explores how time can used with a dataset from the US Department of Transportation.
 Before we get there, we're going to show how to make predictions using these time indices.

 .. _cutoff-time:

 Introduction to Cutoff Times
 --------------------------------------------

-For a given :class:`EntitySet <EntitySet>`, it's possible to provide time indices and secondary time that are correct.
+For a given :class:`EntitySet <EntitySet>`, it's possible to provide time indices and secondary time that are *correct*.
 There is a real time when a row first becomes valid for use and the time index should reflect that reality.
 In contrast, **there is no "correct" way to make predictions**.
 There are many valid questions that can be asked at many valid times and the differences between them are philosophical rather than mechanical.

 A **cutoff_time** dataframe is a concise way of passing complicated instructions to :func:`Deep Feature Synthesis <dfs>` (DFS).
 Each row contains a reference id, a time and optionally, a label.
 For every unique id-time pair, we will create a row of the feature matrix.

+Let's do a short example.
+We want to predict whether customers ``1``, ``2`` and ``3`` will spend $500 after ``04:00`` on January 1 by the end of the day.
+The ``time`` column emulates the way a human would make a historical prediction.
+It is an instruction to not use any future information constructing that row even if we have it in our entityset.

 .. important::

      A **cutoff_time** dataframe is a concise way of passing complicated instructions to Deep Feature Synthesis.

-Let's do a short example.
-We want to predict whether customers ``1``, ``2`` and ``3`` will spend $500 after ``04:00`` on January 1 by the end of the day.
-The ``time`` column emulates the way a human would make a historical prediction, it is an instruction to not use any future information constructing that row even if we have it in our entityset.
+For every id-time pair passed in, DFS creates a row of the feature matrix for that id at that time.

 In this case, we're making predictions for all three customers at the same time, ``2014-1-1 04:00`` so we set that as the second column.
 We have also checked that ``1`` and ``2`` will spend $500 while customer ``3`` will not, so we include those labels as a third column.

 .. image:: ../images/retail_ct.png
    :width: 400 px